UWAMEGFisheries/BrookeGibbons.github.io/_pages/academics/tim-langlois.md

 During my PhD I was involved in the monitoring of fish and lobster populations inside and outside marine reserves in both New Zealand and New Caledonia, and piloted stereo baited video equipment, borrowed from [Dianne McLean](https://uwamegfisheries.github.io/academics/dianne-mclean/ "Dianne McLean") and Euan Harvey [Euan Harvey](https://theconversation.com/profiles/euan-harvey-11039 "Euan Harvey") at the University of Western Australia.

 This led me over to Perth, where I worked with [Jessica Meeuwig](http://www.meeuwig.org/current-members/jessica-meeuwig/ "Jessica Meeuwig") and Euan Harvey on the Securing Marine Futures project.
 I then undertook a post-doc with the [West Australian Marine Science Institute](https://www.wamsi.org.au/home "WAMSI") developing monitoring approaches to disentangle the effects of global warming and fishing.
-I then took up a reserach and teaching postion at UWA.
+I then took up a research and teaching postion at UWA.

 ## Contact